GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/image-not-found.md

 ### Failure Reason

-Image cannot be pulled by a container on Pod, because the image is not found on the repository.
+A container on pod on node failed to pull image because the image was not found in the repository.
-Check if the image is correctly written or if it exists in the repository.
-Example log entry that would help identify involved objects:
+Example log entry:

 {log_entry}

 ### Failure Remediation

-Follow the documentation:
+Refer to the troubleshooting documentation:
 <https://cloud.google.com/kubernetes-engine/docs/troubleshooting#ImagePullBackOff>

 ### Success Reason

-No "Failed to pull image.*not found" errors found between {start_time} and {end_time}
+No "Failed to pull image.*not found" errors were found for cluster between {start_time} and {end_time}.